jelhub/scimgateway/README.md

 [Improved]

-- Remote real-time log subscription now prioritize using WebSocket over SSE.
-Using browser will show loglevel colors.
-If running Node.js, WebSocket is not supported and SSE will be used.
-Remote logger is not supported by Azure Relay.
+- Some underlying enhancements have been made to the remote real-time logger.
+When using a browser, log level colors are now shown.
+Note: the remote logger is not supported via Azure Relay

 ### v5.3.8